Home » Buttermilk Biscuits

 • Mix flour, baking powder, sugar, and salt together in a large bowl.

-• Cut shortening/butter in with a pastry cutter, until there are no large lumps.
+• Cut cold butter in with a pastry cutter, until there are no large lumps.

-• Whisk buttermilk and egg together in separate bowl.
+• Whisk buttermilk and egg together in separate bowl, sprinkle baking soda over top and set aside for 5 minutes.

-• Using a 2 inch round cookie cutter or a small juice cup, but 12 biscuits and place in buttered pan.
+• Using a 2 inch round cookie cutter or a small juice cup, cut 12 biscuits and place in buttered pan.
 Bake at 375° for 15-20 minutes.

 Keyword biscuit, butter, buttermilk, easy, flaky